Grutschus/botender/pages-doc/README.md

 ## Introduction
 TODO

-First blog entry, introduction to botender, first meeting, creation of specification document
+First blog entry, introduction to botender, first meeting (incl. image), creation of specification document
 ## Control Flow & System Architecture
 The goal of our second meeting was to define the control flow of our dialogue with Botender and the high-level system architecture.
 This was required to get a common understanding of our application and define the tasks accordingly.